They’re two very similar (and popular!) air purifiers – but what are the differences? Which one should you buy?

 GermGuardian AC4825 VS AC5000 – Getting started

-The AC4825 and the AC5000 (sometimes shown as the AC5000E) are two of the most popular High Efficiency Particulate Air (HEPA) filter based air purifiers sold today.
+The AC4825 and the AC5000 (sometimes listed as the AC5000E) are two of the most popular High-Efficiency Particulate Air (HEPA) filter-based air purifiers sold today.
 Because they use true HEPA filters and because of their great ability to circulate air in a room, they’re very good at removing air quality problems.

 The AC4825 is one of the top sellers in its price range with an amazing number of great buyer reviews and feedback.
-The AC5000 is similarly a favorite among purifier buyers and has a established itself as a popular buyer choice as well.
+The AC5000 is a favorite among purifier buyers and has established itself as a popular buyer choice too.

 Based on my personal experience from owning & using the AC4825, I totally agree!
 But it’s not just performance that they’re known for – the quality and ease of use made me a believer right away.